kgish/viriciti-assignment-export/README.md

 ### Redis

-For exploring the data the [Redis Desktop](https://redisdesktop.com) GUI is used.
+For exploring the data, the [Redis Desktop](https://redisdesktop.com) GUI is used.

 In the `docker-compose.yaml` file:
 ```